SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 1. For configuring OAuth client in SAP Cloud for Customer you need to know the Service Provider name of your SAP Cloud Platform subaccount.

    Open your subaccount and choose *Secirity* > *Trust* from the left menu.
 Note the value of *Local Provider Name* in *Trust Management* settings for later use.

    ![SAP CP Service Provider Name](./src/main/resources/images/CheckSAPCPSPName.png)

-2. Logon to SAP Cloud for Customer System and choose *ADMINISTRATOR* > *OAUTH2.0 CLIENT REGISTRATION* and select *New*
+2. Logon to SAP Cloud for Customer HTML5 interface and choose *ADMINISTRATOR* > *OAUTH2.0 CLIENT REGISTRATION* and select *New*

    ![OAuth Clients View](./src/main/resources/images/OAuth2C4CView.png)

 3. On OAuth 2.0 Client Registration screen configure the client parameters:

     - *Client ID* is automatically generated client identifier.
-You will need to remember this for SAP Cloud Platform destination configuration.
+Write this down for SAP Cloud Platform destination configuration.
     - *Client Secret* - Enter your secred.
 You will need to remember this for SAP Cloud Platform destination configuration.
     - *Description* - Suitable description for your client.
 Use : "<ApplicationName> Client" (e.g "tdfp0123456789 Client").
     - *Issuer Name* - Select your SAP Cloud Platform Subaccount Service Provider.
 This is configured as OAuth 2.0 Identity Provider in SAP Cloud for Customer.